Predictive Statistics Shape Emergent World Representations of Grid Walkers: Methods

 \subsection{Data generation}

-In practice, the neural networks that we use never sample full length-$T$ sequences; rather, we train the models on length-$\tau$ prefixes (with fixed $\tau=8$) drawn from the marginal distribution over prefixes induced by the full conditioned process (Equation~\ref{eq:seq_marginal} in Appendix~\ref{app:distrib_comp}).
-In order to compute the full distribution, we use a dynamic programming algorithm (more details in Appendix \ref{app:distrib_comp}).
+We train models on length-$K$ contexts drawn from the marginal distribution over prefixes induced by the full conditioned process (Equation~\ref{eq:seq_marginal} in Appendix~\ref{app:distrib_comp}), computed via dynamic programming.
+We keep a fixed context length $K=8$\footnote{Note that shorter prefixes with $t<K$ still contribute to the next-token loss.}, small enough to preserve tractability.

-We trained six identical transformer neural networks, each on one of the six distinct grid walkers listed in Table \ref{tab:walkers}.
-Three time horizons $T$ were chosen for walkers looping back to the origin, to test three different regimes of $\tau/T$: a small, medium and big loop relative to the prefix length; these correspond to walkers 1, 2 and 3 in Table \ref{tab:walkers}, and we will refer to them as \textit{loopers}.
-Three additional walkers with shifted endpoint $\vp = (4,0)$ were set up for the same three values of $T$, corresponding to walkers 4, 5 and 6.